 Maintain open professional communication with faculty and administrators to share information and align academic services with the school's mission;

-Provide input on student request decisions and participate in appeals committee as asked;
+Provide input on student request decisions as asked;

 Assist with processing of graduation audits, notify students of discrepancies and follow up with them on options; and